Superradiance Constraints from GW231123: Introduction

 The aim of this {\emph{Letter}} is to demonstrate the power of GW231123, and more generally the power of forthcoming GW observations, in using spin measurements to constrain the existence of light bosonic particles.
-We focus specifically on the extent to which the inferred spin distributions of the constituent BHs in GW231123 can be used to probe axions, as these particles constitute the most well-motivated bosons at low energies (we do, however, derive a constraint on non-interacting spin-1 fields in Appendix~\ref{app:spin1}).
-Using the inferred properties of GW231123, we deduce the range of characteristic timescales over which superradiance could have spun down the BHs, within realistic assumptions motivated by the hierarchical formation scenario (see e.g.~\cite{Gerosa:2021mno} for a recent review).
-We then use the inferred posteriors on the spin of each constituent BH, along with motivated priors on their natal values, to simulate possible spin-down histories in the presence of an axion, including corrections to the evolution arising from the self-interactions.
+We focus specifically on the extent to which the inferred spin distributions of the constituent BHs in GW231123 can be used to probe axions, as these particles constitute the most well-motivated bosons at low energies (we do, however, derive a constraint on non-interacting spin-1 fields in Supplemental Material, which includes Refs.~\cite{ligo_scientific_collaboration_2025_16004263,Cuceu:2025fzi,Spera:2017fyx,10.1093/mnras/207.3.585,Bromm:2003vv,Belczynski:2004gu,Tanikawa:2021qqi,Hijikawa:2021hrf,Belczynski:2016ieo,Liu:2020lmi,Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx,Carr:1975qj,Bird:2016dcv,Clesse:2016vqa,Sasaki:2016jop,Eroshenko:2016hmn,Wang:2016ana,Clesse:2020ghq,Hall:2020daa,Franciolini:2022tfm,Escriva:2022bwe,Byrnes:2025tji,LISACosmologyWorkingGroup:2023njw,DeLuca:2020fpg,DeLuca:2020sae,Yuan:2025avq,Mirbabayi:2019uph,DeLuca:2019buf,Harada:2020pzb,DeLuca:2020bjf,DeLuca:2020qqa,Franciolini:2022iaa,Franciolini:2021xbq,Ali-Haimoud:2017rtz,Raidal:2018bbj,Vaskonen:2019jpv,Franciolini:2022ewd,Raidal:2024bmm,Hasinger:2020ptw,Arvanitaki:2014wva,Baumann:2018vus,Baumann:2022pkl,Tong:2022bbl,Fan:2023jjj,Tomaselli:2023ysb,Zhu:2024bqs,Takahashi:2024fyq,Boskovic:2024fga,Tomaselli:2024bdd,Tomaselli:2025jfo,raftery2001statistics}).
+Using the inferred properties of GW231123, we deduce the range of characteristic timescales over which superradiance could have spun down the BHs, within realistic assumptions motivated by the hierarchical formation scenario (see e.g.~\cite{Gerosa:2021mno} for a review).
+We then use the inferred posteriors on the spin of each constituent BH, along with motivated priors on their natal values, to simulate possible spin-down histories in the presence of an axion.
 The main result of this paper is the limit shown in Fig.~\ref{fig:main}, which demonstrates that GW231123 has excluded a new, and well-motivated, region of axion parameter space that is effectively inaccessible to conventional searches.\footnote{GW evidence for highly spinning BHs has also been presented in~\cite{Hannam:2021pit,LIGOScientific:2021usb,KAGRA:2021vkt,Wadekar:2023gea,Nitz:2020oeq,Williams:2024tna}.
-In particular, the event GW190517 was also characterized by high spins with high confidence.
-However, the component masses of that binary only probe regions of axion parameter space already excluded by other constraints.
-Moreover, GW190517 had a modest network signal‑to‑noise ratio ($\text{SNR} \sim 10$), below the former detection threshold of 12 (although it does satisfy the new ranking‑statistic requirement of the false‑alarm rate $\text{FAR}< 0.25\text{yr}^{-1}$).}
+In particular, GW190517 was also characterized by high spins.
+However, the component masses of that binary only probe regions of axion parameter space excluded by other constraints.
+Moreover, GW190517 had a modest network signal-to-noise ratio ($\text{SNR} \sim 10$), below the former detection threshold of 12 (although it does satisfy the new ranking statistic requirement of the false alarm rate $\text{FAR}< 0.25\text{yr}^{-1}$).} Needless to say, the constraints derived here rely on the inferred spins of the constituent BHs in GW231123; while the inference of high spins appears to be robust to variations in waveform modeling, the spin posteriors are still sensitive systematic uncertainties that can induce small shifts into the inferred limits (we note, however, that the sensitivity is primarily affected by the small-spin region of the posterior -- see Supplemental Material~\ref{secApp:otherresults}).
+As waveform modeling improves in the future, so too will the robustness of these constraints; in addition, the approach and methodology used in the analysis here will undoubtedly prove invaluable as new detections of high-spin BHs emerge.